aegir-project/documentation/docs/install/manual.md

-.. index:: Manual Installation

 Manual Installation
 ===================

 This page describes to process you need to follow if Aegir doesn't have packages for your distribution.
-We currently provide :doc:`debian` packages and others should be coming, if you help!
-This manual assumes you are fairly familiar with the UNIX commandline interface, but should be possible to follow through if you copy and paste faithfully *all* steps of the procedure.
+We currently provide `debian` packages and others should be coming, if you help!
+This manual assumes you are fairly familiar with the UNIX commandline interface, but should be possible to follow through if you copy and paste faithfully **all** steps of the procedure.

 A note on supported systems: